April 16, 1934

 April 9, 1980

-Dr. Frances B. Kinne became the fifth president of Jacksonville University.
+Dr. Frances B. Kinne became the seventh president of Jacksonville University.
 She was also the first woman president in the state of Florida and the second in the nation.

 New majors introduced: dance, photography and communications.